Date: Thursday, 2/18/21

 Stanford Key Players:

-My computer modeling had Da Silva as the best player in the conference coming into the season and he played like it particularly in Stanford’s last game when he had 31 points, 10 rebounds, and 4 assists against Oregon State.
-Da Silva is shooting a ridiculous 72.5% on 2-pt attempts this season and is certain to tear up the Huskies inside.
+My computer modeling had Da Silva as the best player in the conference coming into the season and he hasn’t exactly made that prediction look bad.
+Da Silva is shooting 63.2% in the paint this season and is certain to tear up the Huskies inside.
+In the first game against UW he had 17 points and 10 rebounds.

 Stanford 2020-21 Shot Chart